hectoreg03/ICPC-Participations/README.md

-Solutions from official and Unofficial Submissions made during the Mexico's ICPC contest
+Solutions from official and Unofficial Submissions made during my participations in ICPC's contests